kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

      #set( $foo = $PortTotal.add($PortCount) )
    #end
 ```
-Within the first block of code some interesting concepts are dealt with.
-First we create an *Array* with the various Product ID's for each switch within the stack using the `.split(",")` *method* as we previously discussed in step 2.
+Within the first block of code, some interesting concepts are dealt with.
+First, we create an *Array* with the various Product IDs for each switch within the stack using the `.split(",")` *method* as we previously discussed in step 2.
 The `.size()` *method* is then used to determine how many switches are in the stack.
 A blank *array* is defined for later use.
-We then create an offset variable to account for the fact that *arrays* start at zero (0) to be used throughout the template.
+We then create an offset variable to account that *arrays* start at zero (0) to be used throughout the template.

 Within the loop structure, we iterate through using the variable PortCount to load the regex value grep'd from the Product ID accomplished via the `.replaceAll(""C9300L?-([2|4][4|8]).*","$1"")` *method* which in each case is either 24 or 48 to denote a 24 or 48 port switch.
 The PortCount variable is then appended to the *array* PortTotal using the add *method*.

-We now have the data we need to configure the ports of the switch, being the number of switches, and the number of ports in each switch.
+We now have the data we need to configure the switch's ports, being the number of switches and the number of ports in each switch.
 ```
    !
    ## VLANs per MDF